 Inula racemosa, also known as Pushkarmoola, is another traditional Ayurvedic botanical that has potential cardio-protective benefit.
 In human trials, a combination of Inula racemosa and Commiphora mukul was shown to be superior to nitroglycerin in reducing the chest pain and dyspnea associated with angina.

-Ayurveda suggests to use Gug. in the treatment of 'Santarpana' born disorders.
+Ayurveda suggests to use Commiphora mukul in the treatment of 'Santarpana' born disorders.
 This term is used for the lifestyle where in one eats a lot, particularly high calorie diet rich in fats and carbohydrate and leads an physically lazy life and sedentary daily routine.

 Obesity as well as other "Civilization born disorders" like diabetes, hypertension are now proved to be facilitated by this life style.

-One of the Guggul's main action is to help in weight loss.
+One of its main benefits is to help in weight loss.
 It acts best when it is coupled with dietary and exercise regimen.
 Remember, it is foolishness to take herbs or other holistic treatment simply to get rid of some disease while adopting the lifestyle that promotes that kind of disorders.

 Many small studies suggested its beneficial nature in treatment of acne.
-In India, ayurveda practitioners use it along with other herbs in the form like Kaishora guggul.
+In India, ayurveda practitioners use it along with other herbs in the form like Kaishora guggulu.

 Degenerative joint disorders like osteoarthritis and Rheumatoid arthritis respond well to this therapy.
 Commiphora mukul acts as anti-inflammatory agent that has the potential to reduce joint pain, swelling, morning stiffness and other related symptoms.